pippolo84/performance-and-scalability-of-go-applications/04-profiling-and-tracing/INSTRUCTIONS.md

 ## Run Length Encoding

-[Run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) is a simple form of data compression, where a stream of bytes is stored as a sequence of <data_value, data_count>.
+[Run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) is a simple form of data compression, where a stream of bytes is stored as a sequence of pairs <data_value, data_count>.

 As an example, consider the following byte stream: